 4. They Create Consistency

 Standardization drives predictability.
 Predictability drives revenue stability.
-Consistency is not cosmetic; it shapes how customers experience your service and how scalable your delivery becomes.
+Consistency is not cosmetic.
+It shapes how customers experience your service and how scalable your delivery becomes.

 SOPs don’t magically make a business run smoothly.
 They make it runnable.
 But without measurement, even the best-documented system stays blind.